St Petersburg Florida, USA Travel Guide

 For History Buffs: Visit St. Augustine (3-hour drive northeast), the oldest continuously inhabited European-established settlement within the United States, for its colonial architecture and historical sites.

-Florida A Comprehensive tour: Plan a comprehensive trip including St. Petersburg, Orlando's theme parks, and subsequently a drive subsequent to the coast to the Everglades or the Florida Keys.
-This gives a diverse experience of Florida's offerings.
+Florida A Comprehensive tour: Plan a comprehensive trip including St. Petersburg, Orlando's theme parks, and subsequently a drive following the from coast to the other side the Everglades or the Florida Keys.
+This provides a diverse experience of Florida's offerings.

-This allows a diverse experience of Florida'the offerings of.
+This allows a diverse experience of Florida'what is available.

 Discover St. Petersburg in different seasons or for new experiences.